Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 Lucknow: Likelihood = 0.2, Impact = 30 → Risk Score = 6

-The higher the score, the greater the risk.
-This principle applies broadly; from personal to systemic risks.
-In the digital realm, this is the foundation of Cyber Risk Quantification (CRQ).
+Higher score, greater risk.
+This principle applies everywhere, from personal decisions to systemic financial ones.
+In the digital world, it’s the foundation of Cyber Risk Quantification (CRQ).

 Risk Modelling in Cybersecurity

-In cybersecurity, risk modelling adapts these principles to quantify likelihood and impact of digital threats, replacing guesswork with data-driven security decisions.
+In cybersecurity, risk modelling takes these same principles and applies them to likelihood and impact of digital threats.
+The goal is straightforward: replace guesswork with decisions that aren’t based on gut feeling.

 Example Asset Register (3×3 risk assessment matrix):